utkuobuz/Fuchsia/README.md

 ### Magenta Prerequisites

 The Fuchsia source  includes [Magenta](https://fuchsia.googlesource.com/magenta), the core platform which underpins Fuchsia.
-Follow this step to install the Magenta build prerequisites and then return to this document:
+Follow this step to install the Magenta build prerequisites and then return to this document.
+(You can ignore the toolchain installation instructions unless you want to build your own; the Fuchsia manifest will automatically obtain a prebuilt toolchain.)

 * [Preparing the Magenta build environment](https://fuchsia.googlesource.com/magenta/+/master/docs/getting_started.md#Preparing-the-build-environment).